-I must admit that I love sweets and I find it really hard to refuse them.
-I must also admit that I feel guilty after having them because they are usually loaded with refined sugar, saturated fat and lots of empty calories.
-Now, that summer is almost gone, I really want to get back into my program and lose some pounds that I put on during my vacation.
+I admit that I am a fanatic sweetheart and I find it hard to say no to sweets.
+I also admit that I feel and regret why most of the sweets are full of processed sugar, saturated fat and many empty calories.
+And now that summer is out, I want to go into a program to leave and the 2-3 pounds that we put a bit on holiday.

 But, who is going to stay without a treat?
 At least once in a while?

 Here is a very good idea to cover our sweet-tooth in a very healthy and tasty way.

 Tart made from dried fruits, coconut and nuts (no bake needed) stuffed with Greek yoghurt flavored with vanilla and organic honey honey and fresh fruit.

 This tart has nothing to be jealous of the regular fruit tarts.
 It is very easy-to-make, delicious and very healthy!!
 All you'll need is a blender and butterflies to lay the tarts.

 Materials for tart base: (for 4 tarts or 8-10 mini tarts)

 - 1 cup shredded coconut

 - 1,5 cup raw almonds

 - 1 cup dried-partially rehydrated figs (you can use pitted dates instead)